ansys/scade-design-rules/doc/source/rules/traceability/requirement_has_link.rst

 .. start_description

 This rule checks if all requirements in the requirement window are linked.
-parameter: 'withalmgt=' true or false: e.g.: withalmgt=true withalmgt=true: local links are taken into account. withalmgt=false: only pushed information is checked.
+parameter: 'withalmgt=' true or false (e.g.: withalmgt=true)

+* if withalmgt=true, local links are taken into account.
+* if withalmgt=false, only pushed information is checked.

 .. end_description